csbrogi/KeycloakEventListener/README.md

 Build with _mvn package_

 #Installation
-Buid the targe and copy the file target/keycloak-event-listener.jar to keycloak's COpy
+Buid the targe and copy the file target/keycloak-event-listener-jar-with-dependencies.jar to keycloak's standalone/deployments directory

+#Environment
+- <i>KAFKA_PORT</i>, <i>KAFKA_HOST</i> when set, events are send to this kafka
+- <i>IDENTITY_PROVIDER</i> if set to "Keycloak", events from keycloak are handled, otherwise from SCIM

 If you want to learn more about creating good readme files then refer the following [guidelines](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-a-readme?view=azure-devops).
 You can also seek inspiration from the below readme files:
 - [ASP.NET Core](https://github.com/aspnet/Home)
 - [Visual Studio Code](https://github.com/Microsoft/vscode)